 Visit our website spiritbearfoundation.com to learn more about to learn more about SBRF, our research, job postings, and meet our team members, directors, and advisors, both past and present.
 Our Vision - •To advance locally relevant scientific knowledge of the ecosystems in Kitasoo/ Xai'xais Territory. - •To support and assist with the development of local scientific monitoring capacity within the Kitasoo/Xai'xais First Nation. - •To incorporate perspectives, knowledge, and priorities from the Kitasoo/Xai'xais First Nation into the development and implementation of our scientific programs.
 2016 in Review We are happy to report another successful year of research is completed.
-Through our research efforts we identified new and known grizzly, black, and spirit bears.
-This information contributes to our on-going collaborative population monitoring as well as to territory specific research questions designed to inform resource stewardship.
-We also developed a pilot research project to document the genetic diversity of chum salmon, an important component of bears' diets.
-This novel work aims to better inform fisheries management to maximize benefit to terrestrial wildlife.
+Through our research we identified new and known grizzly, black, and spirit bears, data that contributes to our on-going collaborative population monitoring as well as to numerous research questions.
+We also conducted a pilot research project sampling chum salmon to create a genetic inventory of this species, which is an important component of bear diets.
 At the community level, this research project continues to offer employment to Kitasoo/Xai'xais First Nation members, from high school interns to research technicians and skippers.